 - was impotent at the time of the marriage, and continues to be naturally impotent.

-Marriett Legal strives to settle with favorable terms before trial.
-Marriett Legal is located at 308 W. State Street, Suite 97, in Rockford.
-Contact our office at (815) 391-0089 to schedule your free consultation about your contested divorce case, or use the contact form above or to the right to receive a prompt response within 24 hours.
+Divorces can be devastating to the quality of life for spouses, children and close family members involved in the conflict.
+The Law Office of Paul M. Marriett strives to settle with favorable terms before trial to help avoid the unnecessary time and costs associated with court proceedings.
+Contact our office at (815) 391-0089 to schedule your free consultation about your contested divorce case, or use the contact form to receive a response within 24 hours.